digiltd/oh-rtd-test/CUL-Binding.md

-# Documentation of the CUL binding bundle
+Documentation of the CUL binding bundle

-## *NOTE: This Binding is not yet released but it is available in the [1.4 Snapshot-Builds](https://openhab.ci.cloudbees.com/job/openHAB/).*

 # CUL Binding for openHAB